wagyufari/simple-stt/README.md

 ### Initial Setup

-Copy and paste the following block to install dependencies and prepare the environment:
+Copy and paste the following block to install dependencies, set up the environment, and download the model:

 ```bash
 # 1. Install FFmpeg (Homebrew required)